 From the moment a baby is born, it is constantly taking in and processing information.
 The first five years of a child’s life are particularly important for their cognitive, emotional, and social development.

 At all hours of the day, children are picking up on cues and learning to interact with the vast and exciting world that surrounds them.
-Dynamic interaction with this expansive world is constantly shaping their development.
+Dynamic interaction with this expansive world is constantly shaping its development.

 For these reasons, enrolling a child in an early child care education program has proven to be one of the best moves a parent can make to ensure long-term success for their kin.